vagner-nascimento/go-adp-archref/README.md

 Once running, you can call http://localhos:3000/live (also /health and /ready) to check the app status

 # stress test result running on docker
+    - Tests with 50k merchants and 50k sellers, total of 100k messages
-    - 100.000 messages in 9:43 minutes (pc configs: intel i7 9th gen and 8GB ram memory)
+    - PC configs: Intel i7 9th gen and 8GB of memory
+    - Running producer and consumer togheter:
-    - After improvments, it processed 100.000 messages in 6:59 minutes in the same pc
+        - 1st: completed in 9:43 minutes
+        - 2nd (after improvments): completed in 6:59 minuts
+    - Running only consumer with data already into topics: completed in 6:00 minutes

 # requirements
     - [x] consume topics